A new style of beer from New Belgium Brewing Co. incorporates a very unusual ingredient.

 “With the popularity of hoppy beers, our brewers are always on the lookout for different hop varieties, and the complexities and flavor nuances new strains can bring,” reads a post on New Belgium’s website.
 “That’s where hemp comes into the picture.
 Without getting too nerdy, we found a unique way to recreate hemp terpene flavors in a beer, which compliment hop flavors in a brand new, delicious way—not to mention this beer is extremely dank.
 The flavors and aromas are so unique that it’s a style unto itself, hence HPA.”

-According to New Belgium, The Hemperor HPA will be packaged in six-packs of 12-ounce bottles that are scheduled to be shipped to retailers across the brewery’s distribution network in “late May.”
+According to New Belgium, The Hemperor HPA will be available on draft in April while six-packs of 12-ounce bottles are scheduled to be shipped to retailers across the brewery’s distribution network in “late May.”